 Tips for Taking Your Baby to a Wedding

 If you’re invited to a kid-friendly wedding, and you decide to bring your baby or toddler, here are some tips to make the most of this special day.

 - Pack your diaper bag with everything and more.

-- Make sure your baby or toddler have full tummies prior to the ceremony.
+- Make sure your baby or toddler has full tummies prior to the ceremony.

 - Take an aisle seat so you can duck out quickly and easily, ideally not the aisle where the wedding party is walking down…the other side.
 You may want to sit towards the back too as not to disrupt the ceremony, photography, or filming.

 - Dress your kiddo for the wedding, but don’t forget to include a change of clothes for the tykes.
-Wearing tights and itchy fabrics are fun for no-one, especially babies.
+Wearing tights and itchy fabrics is fun for no one, especially babies.

 - Tire your little one out with dancing or wear your baby and dance her to sleep.